souk4711/hakoniwa/README.md

 - **landlock:** Restrict ambient rights (e.g. global filesystem access) for the process.
 - **seccomp:** Restrict the system calls that the process can make.

+> [!NOTE]
+> Hakoniwa runs as an unprivileged user and requires the **Linux namespaces** feature.
+> This feature is restricted by AppArmor on some distros, you can create an unconfined
+> profile for hakoniwa to allow it, read [this](AppArmor) to learn more.

 ## Installation

 ### Pre-compiled binary

-Download a pre-compiled binary from [Releases].
+Download a pre-compiled binary from [Releases](https://github.com/souk4711/hakoniwa/releases).

 Or, if you have [`cargo-binstall`](https://github.com/cargo-bins/cargo-binstall):